 We must make substantial capital expenditures over the long-term to (a) preserve our capital base, which is comprised of our net assets, (b) continue to refinance our indebtedness and (c) fund our dividends.
-We will likely need at some time in the future to retain funds to provide reasonable assurance of maintaining our capital base over the long-term.
+We will likely need at some time in the future to retain additional funds to provide reasonable assurance of maintaining our capital base over the long-term.
 We believe it is not possible to determine now, with any reasonable degree of certainty, when and how much of our operating cash flow we should retain in our business to preserve our capital base.
 Factors that will impact our decisions regarding the amount of funds to be retained in our business to preserve our capital base, including the following:

-- · the remaining lives of our vessels; - the returns that we generate on our retained cash flow, which will depend on the economic terms of any future acquisitions and charters, which are currently unknown; - · future market charter rates for our vessels, particularly when they come off charter, which are currently unknown; - our future operating and interest costs, particularly after the expiration of the technical services fees and financing arrangements described in this Report (our technical services fees are fixed until December 31, 2011 and will be subject to renegotiation thereafter; our initial financing costs [for our existing fleet] are effectively hedged until at least February 2014; however, future operating and financing costs are currently unknown); - · our future refinancing requirements and alternatives and conditions in the relevant financing and capital markets at that time; and - unanticipated future events and other contingencies.
+- the remaining lives of our vessels; - the returns that we generate on our retained cash flow, which will depend on the economic terms of any future acquisitions and charters, which are currently unknown; - future market charter rates for our vessels, particularly when they come off charter, which are currently unknown; - our future operating and interest costs, particularly after the expiration of the technical services fees and financing arrangements described in this Report (our technical services fees are fixed until December 31, 2011 and will be subject to renegotiation thereafter; the majority of our financings carry fixed interest rate swaps with maturities between 2012 through to 2025; however, future operating and financing costs are currently unknown); - our future refinancing requirements and alternatives and conditions in the relevant financing and capital markets at that time; - The value of our vessel assets at the time of our future financing requirements; and - unanticipated future events and other contingencies.